MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 Quarkus supports the automatic provisioning of unconfigured services in development and test mode.
 Quarkus refers to this capability as dev services.
 Let's say you include a Quarkus feature, such as connecting to a database service.
 You want to test the app, but haven't yet fully configured the connection to a real database.
 Quarkus automatically starts a stub version of the relevant service and connects your application to it.
 For more information, see [Dev Services Overview](https://quarkus.io/guides/dev-services#databases) in the Quarkus documentation.

-Make sure your container environment, Docker or Podman, is running and use the following command to enter Quarkus dev mode:
+Make sure your container environment is running and use the following command to enter Quarkus dev mode:

 ```bash
 quarkus dev